Nordgaren/embre/README.md

 `core`  - The implementation for the macros in the macro crate.
 `crypt` - A crypt crate that holds all the encryption implementations for openssl.
 `macro` - Macros for encrypting and embedding resources directly in your codebase, instead of using the build method.
-`utils` - Soon.
-Will move some functionality that is currently in the `build` crate, into this one.
+`utils` - Utils have now all been moved to a utils crate, for any shared functionality between sub-crates.
 `embre` - The main crate.
 This is where the abstractions for handling and comparing the encrypted resources, are.

 ## Goals